 'But what does Morcant expect?
 So, we leave him there for the night and next morning I go to see what he is about.
+There he is, red-eved and next morning I go to see what he is about.
 There he is, red-eyed and temper-twisted; I believe he spent the night in the saddle cursing!
 "You have given me no choice," he cries, "I have laid siege to my own stronghold."
 And, indeed, his men are ranged without the walls as if to keep us from escaping.